Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Conclusion

 \section{Conclusion}

-This article underscores the transformative impact of Generative AI on actuarial science and the broader insurance industry.
-Across four applied case studies we demonstrated how advanced GenAI approaches -- from Large Language Models to multi-agent systems -- can effectively improve actuarial practice.
-In Case Study 1, LLMs distilled structured variables from free-form claims descriptions, markedly improving prediction performance.
-Case Study 2 showed that Retrieval-Augmented Generation can automatically extract and align market figures from annual reports, turning a labour-intensive task into an automated pipeline.
-Case Study 3 illustrated how a fine-tuned, vision-enabled LLM outperformed both conventional computer-vision models and off-the-shelf LLMs in classifying and localising car damage.
-Finally, Case Study 4 introduced a multi-agent system that orchestrated data analysis and reporting, highlighting the benefits of agentic collaboration for scalable and modular workflow automation.
+This article examined the potential of generative AI to support actuarial science and the broader insurance industry through four implemented case studies.
+In Case Study~1, LLMs extracted structured variables from free-form claim descriptions, improving the predictive performance of a downstream machine learning model.
+Case Study~2 demonstrated that Retrieval-Augmented Generation can extract, align, and synthesise financial and regulatory data from insurers' annual reports, converting a labour-intensive manual process into an automated pipeline.
+Case Study~3 showed that vision-enabled LLMs can process vehicle images directly for damage classification and localisation, with the off-the-shelf model already reaching classification performance comparable to a conventional CNN baseline and fine-tuning yielding a further improvement over the non-fine-tuned version.
+Case Study~4 introduced a multi-agent system that can autonomously migrate actuarial legacy code from R to Python, validating each translation against a pre-written test suite that combines structural checks with content-level numerical checks against ground-truth values computed from the original R code.

-Our results show that Generative AI can enhance predictive accuracy, reduce manual effort, and provide richer contextual insights for diverse actuarial fields such as risk assessment, underwriting, and claims processing.
-Yet challenges remain -- including technical robustness, compliance with emerging AI regulations, energy and cost efficiency, data privacy and security, and ethical considerations.
+Across these case studies, generative AI improved predictive modelling through LLM-derived features, automated structured data extraction from unstructured documents, enabled image-based damage assessment, and supported code migration with automated validation.
+At the same time, our analysis highlights that responsible deployment requires careful attention to the operational and governance risks that accompany these capabilities: non-determinism and reproducibility challenges, security threats including prompt injection, dual-use and fraud enablement concerns, privacy and data leakage, and the need for robust governance controls tailored to regulated insurance environments.
+The gap between a working prototype and a production-ready system is substantial, and organisations should invest in monitoring, human oversight, and periodic revalidation alongside technical development.

-As AI becomes increasingly embedded in actuarial workflows, responsible adoption is essential.
-With this article, we aim to equip actuaries with a clearer understanding of where Generative AI delivers value, where it may not, and how to critically assess its use.
+As AI becomes increasingly embedded in actuarial workflows, the profession must balance the adoption of tools that demonstrably improve practice with the standards of transparency, reproducibility, and accountability that regulators and policyholders expect.
+With this article, we aim to equip actuaries with a clearer understanding of where generative AI delivers value, where its limitations and risks must be managed, and how to critically assess its use in their own work.